Skip to content

 ./ritual serve

-To build and serve in a single step, use serve-site:
+To build and serve in a single step, pass --build to serve:

 Terminal window